slatedocs/slate/source/includes/_kuzzleDataMapping.md

  Constructors are not exposed in the JS/Node SDK.
  KuzzleDataMapping objects are returned by the method KuzzleDataCollection.getMapping

+ You may also use the KuzzleDataCollection.dataMappingFactory() method:
  */
+var mapping = kuzzle.dataCollectionFactory('collection').dataMappingFactory();
 ```

 #### KuzzleDataMapping(KuzzleDataCollection)